Has the UN lost the refugee debate in Europe?

 Another reason is Europe’s growing focus on turning people away, rather than rescuing them.
 Italy, in late 2014, decided to end its Mare Nostrum rescue operation after other EU member states declined to offer financial support.
 Many, the UK among them, said the operation served as a ‘pull factor.’
 More people would attempt the crossing, it was argued, because they knew they would be rescued.

-In vain, aid agencies like the UN Refugee Agency (UNHCR), the International Organisation for Migration (IOM), or the Red Cross pleaded that desperate people in fear of their lives would continue to flee, and would continue to risk their lives in those rickety boats in the Mediterranean.
+In vain, aid agencies like the UN Refugee Agency (UNHCR), the International Organisation for Migration (IOM)external link, or the Red Crossexternal link pleaded that desperate people in fear of their lives would continue to flee, and would continue to risk their lives in those rickety boats in the Mediterranean.

 Four and a half years on, and thousands of deaths in the Mediterranean later, the aid agencies have not managed to reclaim the argument.
 As Europe approaches elections for the European parliament, we hear political commentators suggesting that we will see a surge in right-wing populism.
 We also, curiously, hear both politicians and analysts saying that immigration and asylum are not big factors in these elections.

 Why is that exactly?
-Are there less conflicts from which people are fleeing?
+Are there fewer conflicts from which people are fleeing?
 No. Are there fewer refugees and displaced people?
 No. Is there less persecution of political, religious, or ethnic minorities?
 No.

 Out of sight, out of mind